 Although originally proposed for its archaeological values, the Battle of Wahoo Swamp site also supports many rare plant and animal species and examples of intact natural communities.
-The rocky hardwood hammocks and surrounding wetlands on this proposal represent high-quality examples of a landscape that has been heavily altered throughout central Florida by conversion to pasture and residential development.
-This site is one of the few remaining in Florida that supports a suite of rare ferns and orchids associated with limestone outcrops and grottoes.
+The rocky hardwood hammocks and surrounding wetlands on this project represent high-quality examples of a landscape that has been heavily altered throughout central Florida by conversion to pasture and residential development.